Emergency Lighting Risk Assessments to BS 5266-1:2016

 IT Equipment – IT equipment includes electrical business equipment such as computers and mains powered telecommunications equipment, and other equipment for general business use.

 What our clients say about working with ESI: Electrical Safety Inspections

-Need help with your PAT Testing?From offices, to workshops, small businesses to power stations, we've helped hundred of businesses across the South East comply with their obligations under the Electricity at Work Regulations.
+Need help with specialist electrical services?From construction sites, demolition sites to temporary installations, we've helped hundred of businesses across the South East comply with their obligations under the Electricity at Work Regulations.

 For a free no obligation chat about your business and requirements click the button below and get in touch.